LujunWeng/lujunweng.github.io/notes/golang/general-notes.md

-# General Notes on Golang
+# Notes for Golang General

 ## Basics
 Go code <- packages <- Go files __in a directory__